shehab-shahid/Shehab_Portfolio/README.md

 The following recommendations were proposed based on the analysis:
 * Overall the learning environment of 50 lecture theatres in University College London is impressive.
 In all KPI's, the data was skewed to favour high points.
-* Best and worst performing lecture theatres were identified after their repeated positings in KPI's.
+* Best and worst performing lecture theatres were identified after their repeated positioning in KPI's.
 Out of 30 lecture theatre features, only seat comfort, desk space, room length/width, mean room temperatures and light intensities presented some correlation, although, weak.
 The following recommendation is therefore provided to improve poor performing lecture theatres: seat width around 500 mm, desk depth around 325 mm, 750 mm desk height, lecture theatre length and width around 12.5 m, room height 2.5 m and 21-24.5 degrees Celsius of room temperature.
 * The following figures summarize some of the statistics.

 ![](images/LT_designKPI_barplot.png)